mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/01/day-194/">August 01, 2017</a></small></div>
-<p><strong>Senate Republicans intend to move on from health care</strong>, despite Trump's  continued pressure to repeal and replace the Affordable Care Act.
+<p><strong>Senate Republicans intend to move on from health care</strong>, despite Trump's  continued pressure to repeal and replace the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>.
 Republicans have signaled that they were looking for other victories, as the 50 votes needed to roll back Obamacare appears unlikely. (<a href="https://www.washingtonpost.com/powerpost/gop-leaders-say-its-time-for-senate-to-move-on-from-health-care/2017/07/31/d6000d3c-760d-11e7-9eac-d56bd5568db8_story.html">Washington Post</a>)</p>